Aliases for PLA2G4B Gene

-PLA2G4B (Phospholipase A2, Group IVB (Cytosolic)) is a Protein Coding gene.
+PLA2G4B (Phospholipase A2 Group IVB) is a Protein Coding gene.
 Diseases associated with PLA2G4B include Inflammatory Bowel Disease 12 and Inflammatory Bowel Disease 17.
-Among its related pathways are MAPK signaling pathway and Immune response Fc epsilon RI pathway.
+Among its related pathways are Ras signaling pathway and Immune response Fc epsilon RI pathway.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and phospholipase activity.
 An important paralog of this gene is JMJD7-PLA2G4B.

 UniProtKB/Swiss-Prot Summary for PLA2G4B Gene